Cervical Screening and Colposcopy Guidance During Covid-19

 Q: My cervical screening has been cancelled.
 When do I rebook or will this happen automatically?

-A: The cancellation will be recorded on the screening database and in theory, you will automatically be re-invited when resources are available at your practice.
+A: The cancellation will be recorded on the screening database and in theory, you will automatically be re-invited.
 However, no computer system is 100% reliable, so we recommend phoning your GP if you haven’t received a new appointment, just to see if they have an idea of timeframes.
 We appreciate that having your cervical screening appointment cancelled is frustrating, particularly if it’s something you had been worrying about.

 Q: Will cervical screening results be delayed?